 • In Colleges That Change Lives, Loren Pope commends Wheaton for “its concern with good moral compasses and strong value systems” and “its impressive record of producing contributors to society.”

-• The 2015 Fiske Guide to Colleges includes Wheaton College in its list of “45 Private Best Buy Colleges and Universities,” based on academic quality in relation to the cost of attendance.
-According to Fiske, “Wheaton is at the top of the heap in Evangelical education.”
+• The Fiske Guide to Colleges 2016 named Wheaton College to its list of 24 Private Best Buy colleges and universities, based on quality of academic offerings and affordable cost.
+“Wheaton is at the top of the heap in Evangelical education.”